RM Nimbus: S Series: PC-386 and later

 Later RM PCs using the 386 processor used an ISA bus and were shipped in a particularly ("S" for) slimline desktop case with only two 3.5" drive bays.
 The processor typically ran at 16 or 25MHz.
 Later models dropped the Nimbus name, although it was still used late enough to appear on some early (and still ISA-based) 486 models shipped in slightly taller (2 x 5.25" bay) cases.
-By this point, RM's computers were essentially ordinary IBM clones being sold specifically to the education market, with standard processors and buses, operating systems and software, as well as the normal ports (5-pin AT keyboard, 9-pin serial - including the mouse, 15-pin HD-sub VGA - although some 386 models used the less common 9-pin variant, etc), and the previous non-standard holdovers from the Z380 days long since abandoned.
+By this point, RM's computers were essentially ordinary IBM clones being sold specifically to the education market, with standard processors and buses, operating systems and software, as well as the normal ports (5-pin AT keyboard, 9-pin serial - including the mouse, 15-pin HD-sub VGA - although some 386 models used the less common 9-pin variant, etc), and the previous non-standard holdovers from the 380Z days long since abandoned.

 Backward compatibility with the PC-186

-Despite moving to a standard IBM-compatible architecture from the X series onwards, RM somewhat unusually maintained backwards compatibility with software written for their original Nimbus model by way of a "PC186" program that could be launched from MS-DOS or via a Windows icon, and would reboot the machine in an operating mode compatible with it.
-Various configuration options could be set before launch, and returning to normal IBM compatible mode was a simple matter of running the same program again with a particular option switch.
-It is not clear whether this was purely a software trick using emulation or DOS drivers that provided a compatibility layer between DOS and the old PC186 programs, or something included in the machines' hardware at the BIOS level, but it did take over the computer completely enough that many MS-DOS programs, including Windows, cannot be run whilst in PC186 mode.
+Despite moving to a standard IBM-compatible architecture from the X series onwards, RM somewhat unusually maintained backwards compatibility with software written for their original Nimbus model by way of a "PC186" program that could be launched from MS-DOS or via a Windows icon, that would load a BIOS extension TSR and restart Windows in Real Mode.
+Various configuration options could be set before launch, and returning to normal IBM-compatible mode was a simple matter of running the same program again with a particular option switch.

 RM Networks

 RM Nimbus PCs were usually connected to local area network supplied by RM.
 The company's initial network solution was RM Net, comprising RM Nimbus PC-186 workstations and servers.
 Later an RM Nimbus AX or VX became the usual choice of fileserver.
 PC-186 workstations could be designated as print servers, allowing shared access to printers from all workstations.

 The network used Microsoft MS-Net server and client software, Zilog Z-Net network interface cards, coaxial cable and BNC connectors.
 It allowed up to 127 workstations to be connected and booted directly from the network server.

 Network users could be members of user groups, with each group receiving a customisable menu of programs to execute or a Windows 3.0 desktop, optionally without the 'File' menu in Program Manager.

-By current standards network security was primitive.
+By current standards, network security was primitive.

 RM Net was superseded in the early 1990s by RM Net LM, a network operating system based on Microsoft LAN Manager.
 RM Net LM retained support for PC-186 workstations, allowing them to boot to MS-DOS and to start Windows 3.0.